Platinum-Saber/Infinite-Stack/SEM-3/CS2043-Operating Systems/OS Introduction.md

 <br>

 ## Multiprogramming (Batch System)

+> [!NOTE] Characteristics
-- Single user cannot always keep CPU and I/O devices busy
+> - Single user cannot always keep CPU and I/O devices busy
--  Multiprogramming *organizes jobs* (code and data) so CPU always has one to execute
+> -  Multiprogramming *organizes jobs* (code and data) so CPU always has one to execute
--  A subset of total jobs in system is kept in memory
+> -  A **subset of total jobs** *in system is kept in memory*
--  One job selected and run via job scheduling
+> -  One job selected and run via **job scheduling**
--  When job has to wait (for I/O for example), OS switches to another job
+> -  When job has to wait (for I/O for example), OS switches to another job

+## Multitasking (Timesharing)

+> [!NOTE] Characteristics
+> A logical extension of Batch systems– the CPU switches jobs so frequently that users can interact with each job while it is running, creating interactive computing
+> - **Response time** should be < 1 second
+> - Each user has at least one program executing in memory  process
+> - If several jobs ready to run at the same time  CPU scheduling
+> - If processes don’t fit in memory, swapping moves them in and out to run
+> - Virtual memory allows execution of processes not completely in memory